Why has Council changed the scope of the Surf Coast Aquatic and Health Centre?

 Is there a possibility our rates will rise to cover the additional construction costs or to pay for the running of the centre?

-Significant funding from the federal government was announced four years ago, why has it taken so long to get to this point?
+Significant funding from the federal government was announced five years ago, why has it taken so long to get to this point?

 The federal government committed $20m to the project in 2018, however a funding agreement wasn’t provided to Council until May 2021.
 Funds were then provided to Council in early June 2021, and the project officially started in July 2021.